A Euclid style algorithm for MacMahon's partition analysis: Comparison of Barvinok's polynomial time algorithm and the author's partial fraction algorithm

-Barvinok's algorithm is in the view of computational geometry and Xin's algorithm is along the line of MacMahon partition analysis in algebraic combinatorics.
+Barvinok's algorithm is in the context of computational geometry and the author's algorithm is along the line of MacMahon's partition analysis in algebraic combinatorics.
 In this section we compare the two algorithms and conclude that a better strategy is to combine the nice ideas of the two algorithms.
-It is better to give a brief description of the two algorithms.
-We follow notations in the introduction.
+It would be helpful to give a brief description of the two algorithms.
+We follow the notation from the introduction and make the following clarification:

-\textbf{Barvinok's algorithm} computes the generating {polynomial} $E(x;A,b)$ as a sum of \emph{rational functions} and then evaluate at $x_i=1$ for all $i$.
-The main body of the algorithm can be summarized in the following theorem.

-\begin{thm}[Barvinok] There is a polynomial time algorithm to write $E(x;A,0)$ as a sum of $N$ simple rational functions, where $N$ is a polynomial in the bytes of $A$. \end{thm} The theorem can be shown by three facts.
-1) Rational cones are signed-decomposed into simplicial cones in polynomial time.
-2) Barvinok made a \emph{key observation} that a simplicial cone can be decomposed in polynomial time to unimodular simplicial cones.
-3) The generating function for a unimodular simplicial cone is simple.
+Throughout this paper, $d$ is always referred to as the dimension or an upper bound for the dimension of the corresponding polytope.
+We always assume that the matrix $A_{r\times n}$ has rank $r$.
+Then the dimension of the null-space of $A$ is $d=n-r$.
+The polytope $P$ specified by $A$ and $b$ is the intersection of $\mathbb{R}^n$ with a certain shift of the null-space of $A$, so the (affine) dimension of $P$ is no more than $d$.
+It is possible that $P$ has a lower dimension.
+For example, if $(A,b)=(1,1,-1)$ then $P$ is empty.
+In general it is not easy to find the exact dimension of $P$, but the bound $d$ is sufficient for our purpose.